EdvardM/railsgirls-ruby/src/basics.md

 Now you should take a deep breath, as we have reached a very important
 milestone: you know all the concepts required to code _any kind of computer program_.
 Ever.
 Neat, huh?

-Some programs would be hard with this information only, but they would be doable.
+Most large programs would be pretty hard to do with this information only, but they would be still doable!

 We have actions like calculating things, joining strings, assigning values to variables.
 We have the ability to make decisions based on values of things.
 And we have the ability to repeat stuff.

+These are the building blocks of _all_ programs.
+Everything else is just details, and application of those ideas.

 ### Wrapping up